 Some stereotypes have a ring of truth to them.
 Germans really do value punctuality and following the rules; it’s one of the reasons Germany is such a functional country.
 But if you come from a land where rules and punctuality are not as valued, well, you’ll find yourself making a lot of excuses.

-10 German Transition Words to Make Excuses in Deutsche
+10 German Transition Words Taught Through the Art of Making Excuses

 Learn these German transition words and practice them when you’re making excuses, and you’ll be adept at excusing yourself and speaking in long sentences in no time.